New Users Get $10 Off

 Citi Field Standing Room Only Seats aren’t necessarily designated to one particular section of the stadium; You can stand wherever you can find room.
 Finding a standing room is difficult for a big event like the 2013 Home Run Derby, so get there early.
 I’d recommend looking for a spot in the right field near the bridge terrace.

-There, they have high-standing tables without chairs that are perfect for standing around.
+There, they have high-standing tables without chairs, perfect for standing around.
 My other recommendation would be to find a standing-room-only spot near the Pepsi porch.

 Field Level: